Allergy & Intolerance Testing

 I can do those tests separately (see Histamine only in the Neurotransmitters section) and I've done DAO only here too, but you get the right info if you have them both done as in the Histamine Intolerance combined test.

 Don't be thrown by the name 'intolerance' though, this is a misnomer, what we are actually testing for is body levels of histamine and your levels of DAO, see my article for more on this whole subject here: Could It Be Histamine?
+And the factsheet on Histamine Intolerance in the A-Z. You can test the main histamine enzymes genetically too, so I have added that if you want to see if genetic weaknesses have contributed to your problem.
+You can see a sample report here.
 Incidentally, you can measure histamine levels in blood or urine now just as effectively.
 The test is from Biolab and is done in blood plasma or urine.
 I will do blood as the DAO has to be done in blood anyway.
 If you prefer the histamine in urine, let us know.
+I have also added a Tryptase test for MCAS/MCAD/mastocytosis.

 Sulphites can also be tested, please ask if you need that.
 I am not currently aware of effective ways of testing salicylates, nightshades etc except for food challenge.